 Three Air-Dry Clay Brands Tested on the Pottery Wheel

-So you don’t have to I went ahead and bought these 3 different brands of air-dry clays to test out.
+So you don’t have to.
+I went ahead and bought these 3 different brands of air-dry clays to test out.

 I made three plant holders with one pound of each clay.

-I called each company to find out what these air-dry modeling clays are made of and none of them
+I called each company to find out what these air-dry modeling clays are made of, and none of them

 DAS Modeling Clay on the Pottery Wheel

 DAS air-dry Clay Is made in Italy and has been around since 1963.
-It is a water-based air-dry modeling clay made with natural Clay, fillers, and binders making it stronger than ceramic bone dry clay.
+It is a water-based air-dry modeling clay made with natural Clay, fillers, and binders, making it stronger than ceramic bone dry clay.

 The fibers in this Clay make forms sturdy and less likely than other products to break once dry.
-This means there’s minimal shrinkage which reduces cracks or breaking while drying out completely making DAS air dry clay a good hand building and sculpting clay, but how about throwing on the wheel.
+This means there’s minimal shrinkage, which reduces cracks or breaking while drying out completely, making DAS air dry clay a good hand-building and sculpting clay, but how about throwing on the wheel?

 Results on the Wheel

 I could feel the fibers and binders that make it a good air clay.
-This air-dry clay did not fair very well for me on the Pottery Wheel.
+This air-dry clay did not fare very well for me on the Pottery Wheel.
 The walls did not stay up or even.
 The clay collapsed and cracked shortly after I threw it.
 I would not recommend using this clay on the wheel.

 The Activa Plus Air Dry Clay on the Pottery Wheel